Arttuv/arttuv-website/src/content/writings/rss-and-the-future-or-past-of-web.md

 I was a [Google Reader](https://en.wikipedia.org/wiki/Google_Reader) user back in the day and continued using it until its shutdown in 2013.
 I switched to Feedly with many others, but it didn’t feel the same.
 This was the time Google+ and other social networks were trying to do better than RSS was doing (by letting algorithms decide what you see and creating ad money), and those services felt fresh and useful - after all, they also let you discuss about the shared content: It seemed to be more about interactions and I tried to embrace that.

 Google+ had somewhat interesting start and it seemed to attract professional users, but then it just faded away.
-Twitter has been a good source for following new things and even for conversations, but somehow it has become more noicy and things like Trump and COVID-19 just bury everything else.
+Twitter has been a good source for following new things and even for conversations, but somehow it has become more noisy and things like Trump and COVID-19 just bury everything else.

 ## Declining Popularity of RSS